IUDataStructuresCourse/course-web-page-fall-2024/lectures/shortest-paths.md

  * n pops from the queue: O(n log(n))
  * m `decrease_key` on the queue: O(m log(n))
  * Total: O((n+m) log(n))

+## Shortest paths exhibit *optimal substructure*

+That is, a subpath of a shortest path is a shortest path.

+More precisely, if you have a shortest path

+v₀ →ᵣ vᵢ →p vⱼ →q vk

+then the subpath p

+vᵢ →p vⱼ

+is a shortest path from vᵢ to vⱼ.

+Proof.
+Suppose vᵢ →p vⱼ is not a shortest path from vᵢ to vⱼ.
+Then we splice the shortest path p' from vᵢ to vⱼ into the path v₀ → vk to get

+    v₀ →ᵣ vᵢ →p' vⱼ →q vk

+which is a shorter path from v₀ to vk.
+But that contradicts the assumption that

+    v₀ →ᵣ vᵢ →p vⱼ →q vk

+was a shortest path.

+Take away: the optimal substructure property is why we can grow shortest paths from smaller shortest paths.